LG Ultrafine 4K 21" reviewJuly 27, 2018 in Hardware

 So I got the LG Ultrafine 4K 21" monitor - the one that was presented with 2016 Macbooks.
-General opinion - recommend.
+My general opinion - recommend.

 LG Ultrafine 4K in its natural habitat